 New England Day Treatment Programs

 Day treatment programs offer a lower level of structure and intensity compared to inpatient programs.
-In some states, these are also referred to as partial hospitalization programs (PHP).

-Day treatment, or partial hospitalization, can be beneficial for:
+Day treatment can be beneficial for:

-• people who have recently completed an inpatient rehab program
+- people who have recently completed an inpatient rehab program

-• people who have relapsed but do not require intensive inpatient treatment
+- people who have relapsed but do not require intensive inpatient treatment

-• working professionals, students, or caregivers who require greater professional support on an outpatient basis
+- working professionals, students, or caregivers who require greater professional support on an outpatient basis

 Many alcohol and drug rehab centers offer day treatment programs as a step-down program for residents who are medically stable but still need ongoing support and structure in early recovery.